Skip to content

 The skill spans many loosely related capabilitiesAll steps serve a single, focused goal

-If you are unsure, start with a workflow.
+If you’re unsure, start with a workflow.
 You can always wrap it inside an agent later.

 See the Builder Commands Reference for details on the build process phases and capabilities.